Written by IFF Research

 The measures are aimed at helping improve standards for people living in social housing, by:

-- Providing visibility, letting tenants see how well their landlord is doing.
-And enabling tenants to hold their landlords to account
+• Providing visibility, letting tenants see how well their landlord is doing, and enabling tenants to hold their landlords to account

 The TSMs are designed to see how well landlords are doing at keeping properties in good repair, maintaining building safety, respectful and helpful engagement, effective handling of complaints and responsible neighbourhood management.
 The TSMs are grouped around these five themes.
-The Regulator is planning to introduce the TSM Standard to form part of the regulatory consumer standards.

 We are often asked how the TSMs will impact social landlords, so here’s some of the key things you need to know.